jurteam/platform/README.md

 ## Rest API

 REST API are used to keep all user, contracts and disputes data off-chain.
-This servise is exposed via Lumen and is accessible via Docker.
+This service is exposed via Lumen and is accessible via Docker.

-> Please have a look at the Postman config available under `rest/postman` for furter informations about endpoints
+> Please have a look at the Postman config available under `rest/postman` for further informations about endpoints

 ## Storybook